Inquiry in Humanities

 Cate Humanities teachers design lessons and teach in ways that “Explore before Explain.”
 To do this, teachers:

 • Provide an artifact as a starting point for inquiry.
-An artifact can be a primary/literary document, a work of art, an architectural structure, a map, data, music, or image.
+An artifact can be a primary/literary document, a work of art, an architectural structure, a map, data, music, or an image.

 • Give time and emphasis to the student-led process of observe, question, and infer.